Start your new year off right with a hike in Georgia’s Rome. Here is a list of great locations!

 6. Mt.
 Berry Trail

-Rome’s newest paved trail follows the Oostanaula River with views of rolling hills, farmland and wildlife.
-The 3.6 round trip is part of a phased trail plan that will eventually connect to the Heritage Trail.
-The trail will temporarily close January 13-27, 2021.
+One of the newer sections of the AdventHealth ECO Greenway, this paved trail follows the Oostanaula River with views of rolling hills, farmland and wildlife.
+This trail is flat and paved, so it’s not technically a hike, but perfect for a first year jog, bike or walk!
+The 3.6 round trip is part of a phased trail plan that will eventually make the ECO Greenway a full loop in mid-2023!